 How can I help my teen if he becomes a gambling addict?

 The only way to stop your teen from his or her gambling addiction is through intervention and therapy.
 This is not a money or a game issue.
+“Addiction psychology is only a primary focus.
+Psychodynamic and cognitive behavioral approaches, mindfulness and evidence based practices.
+Trusting that clients know how to steer the direction for what should be discussed in therapy.”
+Jeremy Frank PhD CADC, a Philadelphia Psychologist & Addiction Counselor explains.
 It is a behavioral and mental disorder problem.
 If all else fails, submitting your teen to cognitive behavioral therapy, family therapy or gambling addiction therapy with the assistance of mental health professionals, whether he or she likes it or not, will begin his or her healing and treatment.
 It will not be easy but it has to be done.